EJSAHN/Sorghum-Proton-Mutagenesis/README.md

 Final master workbook: outputs/Supplementary_Data_Master_REGENERATED.xlsx

-Optional: also compute “by dose” shielding table (S6) python scripts/00_run_pipeline_tables_only.py --include-shielding-by-dose Troubleshooting
+Optional: compute “by dose” shielding table (S6) python scripts/00_run_pipeline_tables_only.py --include-shielding-by-dose Troubleshooting
 If you see “Required input file not found”, check that your files are in inputs/ and match one of the expected names.